Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 Do not over-book ticketed shows.
 Three per day max with kids.

 Do not skip the free outdoor performances.
-They will be your kids' favorite memories.
+They will be your kid's favorite memories.

 Do not assume any restaurant will accept walk-ins during the festival.
 Book ahead or accept the meal-deal life.